yurisuika/Endemic/README.md

 As well, ocean and river biomes allow you to grow trees a bit more easily outside their native habitat.

+You can also configure the sky light requirements for trees to grow (and set chances for growth type)!
+If the sky light level is below your set level, saplings will grow differently to your likings (depending on the preexisting biome growth settings)!
+Set the light level to 0 and trees will grow as without the modifier.
+Set it to 1 and trees will grow differently in caves!
+Or even set the light to 13-14 and have trees grow as shrubs when under other trees!

 ---

 ## <p align="center">DOWNLOADS</p>